 - Eggs Language work (see below)

-Below is our 🐣Easter 🐰Themed activities roundup.
-I hope you will find them useful and fun to implement in your home.
+Below is our Easter Themed activities roundup, organized by categories from Literacy, to math, sensorial, crafts, etc. I hope you will find them useful and fun to implement in your home.

 This game is one of the Sound Lessons you will do after you have done I spy Games, sandpaper letter, and geometric insets.
 (Read our Letter Series post here.)
 This lesson is on how to blend sounds to create words!
 You will be working with sounds you know the child is very familiar with since sound blending is the first step towards reading, and you would want children to feel as much success as possible and enjoy the lesson.
 We are using wooden Montessori movable alphabet since it sets apart the vowels as blue and consonants as red, but you may use any letters from a craft store, magnetic or paper printouts.